indegaetano/indegaetano/README.md

 - 👀 I’m interested in applied mathematics and old computer systems.
 - 🌱 I’m currently learning applied math as well as cybersecurity applications.

 - Check out my past projects and work that is listed on my GitHub from my graduate studies and other projects that I have worked on in my freetime.
+- Also check out and use my premade LaTex templates for various assignment types!!

 <!---
 indegaetano/indegaetano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.